Hoodstock Fun Facts

 Hoodstock History

-Hoodstock returns to The Winslow.
-Tickets go on sale now – click here to buy!
+Hoodstock moves to a new location – Baltimore Museum of Industry.
+Tickets on sale now – click here to buy!

-Hoodstock raises a record-breaking $106,000, officially raising $1 million since Hoodstock started in Russ and Jen Causey’s backyard 19 years ago!
+Hoodstock raises $106,000 two years in a row at The Winslow, officially raising $1.1 million since Hoodstock started in Russ and Jen Causey’s backyard 20 years ago!

 2021